Pullusb/greasepencil-addon/README.md

 Blender addon - Extra tools for Grease Pencil.

-# Note : This addon is bundled directly in Blender (starting at 2.91).
+# Note : This addon is bundled directly in Blender (since 2.91).

 **This repository is the developpement version (Usually stable)**